Frequently Asked Questions

 When do you start interviews?

 CASPA starts accepting applications in April.
-We begin interviews starting in February.
+We begin interviews starting in October and ending in February.
 Our deadline for applications to be received by CASPA is September 1.

 How long does it usually take to fill the class?